cardano-community/guild-operators/docs/Mithril/mithril-overview.md

 1. **Deploy the Mithril Signer:** Run the `mithril-signer.sh` script:

-   1. Use the `-u` flag to update the `mithril.env` file with the Mithril Signer environment variables.
+   1. Use the `-e` flag to update the `mithril.env` file with the Mithril Signer environment variables.
    2. Provide the IP address of your Mithril Relay when prompted.
    3. Optionally provide the relays listening port when prompted to use a port.

       ```bash
-        ./mithril-signer.sh -u
+        ./mithril-signer.sh -e
         Enter the IP address of the relay endpoint: 4.5.6.7
         Enter the port of the relay endpoint (press Enter to use default 3132):
         Using RELAY_ENDPOINT=4.5.6.7:3132 for the Mithril signer relay endpoint.